ansible/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

 Introduction
 ---------------
-The Google Cloud Platform (GCP) modules require both the `requests` and the `google-auth` libraries to be installed.
+The Google Cloud Platform (GCP) modules require both the ``requests`` and the ``google-auth`` libraries to be installed.

 .. code-block:: bash

-    $ pip install google-auth requests
+    $ pip install requests google-auth

 Credentials
 -----------
-Authenticating with GCP is easy and can be done in multiple ways.
-There are two common options for authenticating to GCP:
+It's easy to create a GCP account with credentials for Ansible.
+You have multiple options to get your credentials - here are two of the most common options:

 * Service Accounts (Recommended): Use JSON service accounts with specific permissions.
 * Machine Accounts: Use the permissions associated with the GCP Instance you're using Ansible on.